Introduction to Apple Help Programming Guide

 Searchability.
 Apple Help offers users sophisticated search capabilities, including full-text searching and the ability to search on synonyms and common misspellings.

-Full support for QuickTime and any other media for which plug-ins are installed.
-Using QuickTime or other authoring tools, you can create animated sequences that showcase hidden or complex features of your software product and play these sequences as part of your help content.
+Full support for media for which plug-ins are installed.
+You can create animated sequences that showcase hidden or complex features of your software product and play these sequences as part of your help content.

 Ease of updating.
 Apple Help makes it simple to revise and expand your help content, page by page or all at once.
 Using Apple Help, you can even maintain up-to-date help pages and search indexes on your own server and have them downloaded via the Internet to update your help content.